A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 • Lawsuits: Say a company faces a lawsuit.
 Even if they haven’t been officially ordered to pay, if the case goes against them, there might be a hefty fine or compensation to settle.

 • Guarantees: Sometimes, companies guarantee loans or debts for others.
-If the person or entity can’t repay, the company might have to cover the amount.
+The company might have to cover the amount if the person or entity can’t repay.

-• Product Warranties: Offering warranties is great, but if those products fail and need fixing or replacements, that’s a cost the company might have to bear.
+• Product Warranties: Offering warranties is excellent, but if those products fail and need fixing or replacements, that’s a cost the company might have to bear.

 Why They’re Often Missed but Important?